IBE160/SG-Gruppe-KI/proposal.md

 The music integration is designed to feel like a "Smart Radio" that learns from user feedback to create the perfect workout soundtrack.

 #### Phased Learning Approach
 *   **Phase 1 (Implicit Learning):** The AI learns from user behavior.
 The primary learning signal is the **skip rate**.
 The AI analyzes which songs are skipped and during which workout phase (warm-up, main set, cooldown) to improve future playlists.
 A high skip rate for a song in a certain phase will reduce its ranking for similar future phases.
+For non-premium users, symbols can be used to indicate if a track matches the intensity.
 *   **Phase 2 (Explicit Feedback):** The UI will introduce **"❤️ / 👎" buttons**, allowing users to give explicit feedback on tracks.
 This will provide a much stronger signal to the AI for playlist personalization.

 #### Playlist Generation